JeremyBenson11/SQL-Code-Utilities---Extremely-Handy-SQL-Game-Dev-Utilities/README.md

 A tutorial folder with jpg images and a .txt file.

 Thanks for checking this out.
 Feel free to use this however you like.

+**Disclaimer**<br>
+These are fairly experimental, use at own risk.
+Test thoroughly, and inspect data each time.